Celebrate the Local Culture

 July

-You’ll find small-town patriotism and firework displays from Stonington to Castine to Bar Harbor.
+You’ll find small-town patriotism and firework displays in honor of our nation’s anniversary.

 Quietside Flamingo Festival

 Held in Southwest Harbor, this is a whimsical, lighthearted, and decidedly hot pink family festival.
-Over the years, it has become a way for the community to come together to celebrate the treasured value of small-town life.
 Young, old and in-between, locals, summer people and tourists, all participate in the festivities, and lawns, store windows, and buildings proudly display the plastic pink creatures.

 Paint the Peninsula

 Blue Hill Public Library’s gala fundraising auction brings together more than 70 local artists.
-Opening bids range from $50-$350 making Paint the Peninsula a great opportunity to start buying local art or to add to an established collection.
-Most artists donate 50% of the sale to the library and some do more, so winning bids support both the Blue Hill Library’s operating budget and the local arts community.
+All winning bids support both the Blue Hill Library’s operating budget and the local arts community.

 Fishermen’s Day in Stonington